cimage/website/content/doc/9000_community.md

 Always include enough information for anyone to repeat and test your issue.

 1. Describe very shortly: What are you trying to achieve, what happens, what did you expect.
-2. Option list used for `img.php`.
+2. Option list used for img.php.
 3. The image used.

 If you request a feature, describe its usage and argument for why you think it fits into CImage.